 Government failing to protect the environment: Patagonia sued US President Donald Trump to preserve public lands in Utah at risk of being opened up to potential drilling and mining.

 Consumerism: Patagonia started the anti-Black Friday movement with a famous campaign: “Don’t Buy This Jacket.”
 It broke down the environmental impact of producing their best-selling jacket, inviting people to consider if they really needed it before making the purchase.

 Companies that don’t care about the environment: Rose Marcario recently announced that Patagonia would only take on new corporate clients if that company has robust sustainability plans.

 Patagonia’s Workplace Emotional Culture

-At Patagonia, people can opt-in whether they want to participate in a project or not.
+At Patagonia, people choose whether or not they want to participate in a project.

 The company encourages open communication.
 Its dynamics represent the shape of a network rather than that of a traditional pyramid.
-The CEO or chairman (Yvon Chouinard) can speak directly to those who need to get the job done, even if they are an entry-level person.
+The CEO or chairman (Yvon Chouinard) can speak directly to those who need to get the job done, even if they’re an entry-level person.

 Psychological Safety is not just about making it safe to speak up, but about having representation.